Simplifying the Creation of Flash-like Animations – The Storyline Way

 Learner engagement in online courses is always a challenge for training managers.
-Though online courses are the combination of text, images, and static graphics, learners may often lose their focus for a number of reasons.
+Though online courses are the combination of text, images, and graphics, learners may often lose their focus for a number of reasons.
 However, you can get the attention of learners using animations, instead of boring static graphics.
+Flash animations ruled the roost in eLEarning till the recent past.

-Flash was used for years together, to create incredible animations for eLearning.
+Flash was used for years, to create incredible animations for eLearning.
 But, since it was not mobile-compatible and required programming knowledge, other rapid authoring tools came into the picture to fill the gap.

 Importance of Animations in Online Learning